CLAIRE-Labo/python-ml-research-template/README.md

 ### Experiment with different configurations

-The default configuration for each experiment are stored in the `configs/` directory.
+The default configuration for each experiment is stored in the `configs/` directory.
 They are managed by [Hydra](https://hydra.cc/docs/intro/).
 You can experiment with different configurations by passing the relevant flags.
-You can get examples on how to do so in the `reproducibility_scripts/` directory.
+You can get examples of how to do so in the `reproducibility_scripts/` directory.

 ### Pre-trained models and experiment results